 Philippine Volcano Erupts, Causing 56,000 To Flee

-Mount Mayon, the Philippines' most active volcano, erupted for eight minutes on Monday afternoon, spewing a five-kilometer tall column of debris and volcanic gas.
+Mount Mayon, the Philippines' most active volcano, erupted for eight minutes on Monday afternoon, spewing a 3-mile-tall column of debris and volcanic gas.
 It exploded at least five more times Monday night and Tuesday morning.

-"The lava fountains reached 500 meters to 700 meters high and generated ash plumes that reached 2.5 kilometers to 3 kilometers above the crater," reported the Philippine Institute of Volcanology and Seismology.
+"The lava fountains reached 500 meters to 700 meters [1,640 feet to 2,297 feet] high and generated ash plumes that reached 2.5 kilometers to 3 kilometers [1.6 miles to 1.9 miles] above the crater," reported the Philippine Institute of Volcanology and Seismology.

-The institute said two "explosion-type earthquakes" had occurred, as well as 18 tremor events – some which sent forth fountains of lava.
-One of the lava flows advanced 3 kilometers from the summit's crater.
+The institute said two "explosion-type earthquakes" had occurred, as well as 18 tremor events — some of which sent forth fountains of lava.
+One of the lava flows advanced nearly 2 miles from the summit's crater.

 Authorities raised the volcano's alert level to 4 out of a possible 5, indicating "intense unrest" and the possibility of a hazardous eruption within days.
-The alert extends the danger zone around Mayon to 8 kilometers.
+The alert extends the danger zone around Mayon to approximately 5 miles.

 More than 56,000 people fled the surrounding areas and were taking shelter in evacuation camps, officials told the AP; the army and police were helping others move from their homes.